top of page

 VOLUNTEER EXPERIENCE

-Based between Shikondo Game Farm and Nkomazi Private Game Reserve, in Mpumulanga, South Africa, this working riding holiday gives equestrian enthusiasts the opportunity to live life, for a few weeks, behind the scenes of a horse-riding establishment in South Africa.
+Based between Mauricedale Game Reserve and Nkomazi Private Game Reserve, in Mpumulanga, South Africa, this working riding holiday gives equestrian enthusiasts the opportunity to live life, for a few weeks, behind the scenes of a horse-riding establishment in South Africa.

 Take part on out rides on the farm as a back-up rider, care for the herd of safari trail horses, get up close and personal with wildlife, and make some everlasting memories!